Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

 - [4] On the original plugin, this tag was `#todoist`, but on this fork was changed to avoid conflicts.
 - [5] Supports the following characters/emojis: ⏳, & [6]
 - [6] Alternative characters are enabled via "Alternative Keywords" on plugin settings page
+- [7] The section cannot be updated via Obsidian after is set because the current REST API doesn't have support for it.

 </details>